-- Color: White, light yellow, navy blue, light blue, gray, and black. - Ladies must wear the uniform shirt purchased through the school Spirit Shop.
+- Solid colored shirts ONLY in approved colors of: white, light yellow, navy blue, light blue, gray, and black. - Ladies must wear the uniform shirt purchased through the school Spirit Shop.
 It may be long or short sleeved.
 The shirt may not be tight fitting.
 If it is too tight, a larger shirt will be required to be ordered.
 No school-issued shirt is to be altered to give a more form- fitting look.
 The shirt must have two of the three buttons fastened, and cleavage and undergarments may not be visible.
 Undergarment sleeves may not extend below the uniform shirt sleeves. - Shirts must always remain tucked in whether standing, sitting, or stretching the arms above the head. - On "Spirit Days" a sanctioned BDHS shirt must be worn to express school "spirit."
 All other aspects of the regular dress code remain in effect.